Department of Electrical and

 2. What is meant by proximity effect?

-3. Differentiate the stranded conductor and bundled conductor.
+3. Differentiate the stranded conductor and bundled

 4. List out the advantages of double circuit lines.